googlecodelabs/headless-commerce-demo/README.md

 npm run import:data
 ```

-NOTE: If you get errors or something does not work right, you can clear the data with the following command and re-run the process again.
+NOTE: If you get errors in these scripts, you can clear the data with the following command and re-run the process again.

 ```bash
 npm run clean:data